Why does it take Russia bombing a children’s hospital to make us care about Ukraine?

 The lesson seems to be that no matter how fatigued Western governments and their respective publics grow at these intractable conflicts, there will always be some atrocity that can jolt our consciences back to life.
 Long conflicts always have moments when governments are forced to take action.
 Even in the successive destructions of Afghanistan, Syria and Iraq there would be massacres or the demolition of ancient cultural monuments that would prompt fresh questions.

-The same as the case in America’s decade-long conflict in Vietnam, and the thirty years of the Troubles in Northern Ireland.
-We still recall the incidents – My Lai, the famous image of the little “napalm girl”, and in Ireland, Bloody Sunday and the Omagh bombing.
+The same was the case in America’s decade-long conflict in Vietnam, and the 30 years of the Troubles in Northern Ireland.
+We still recall the incidents – in Vietnam, My Lai and the famous image of the “napalm girl”; in Ireland, Bloody Sunday and the Omagh bombing.

 No wars are really “forgotten”, and all have the potential to cause death, destruction and misery that makes people far away call on their governments to act.
 Every so often they pay a call on us and impinge on our consciences.